 Sampling and flow measuring are integrally related.
 The sampler must know the wastewater flow variability before a sampling program can be initiated.
 Whether to use a flow proportional or time composite sampling scheme depends on the variability of the wastewater flow.
 If a sampler knows or suspects significant variability in the wastewater flow or knows nothing about the facility, a flow proportional sample should be collected; otherwise, a time composite sample would be acceptable.

 Prior to sampling, examine the flow measuring system (primary flow device, totalizer, recorder).
-For informational purposes, see Wastewater Flow Measurement (Operating Procedure), SESDPROC-109-R3, August 12, 2011, U.S. Environmental Protection Agency, Region 4, Science and Ecosystem Support Division.
-If the flow measuring system is unacceptable, the sampler may have to install a flow-measuring device.
+For informational purposes, see Wastewater Flow Measurement (Operating Procedure), SESDPROC-109-R3, August 27, 2015, U.S. Environmental Protection Agency, Region 4, Science and Ecosystem Support Division.
+If the flow measuring system cannot measure the wastewater flow within ±10 percent of the actual flow, that system is unacceptable.
+The sampler must ensure that flow is accurately measured before collecting samples.
 If the flow measuring system is acceptable, samples can be collected by the appropriate method.

 Using dedicated equipment at each sampling station will avoid cross- contamination between sampling stations.
 If using sampling equipment for multiple sampling locations, and volatile organics, extractable organics or metals are not analytes of concern, decontaminate the sampling device between sites by rinsing with ample amounts of site water.
 See FC 1130 for decontamination protocols for the sampling equipment once it is returned to the base of operations or if metals or organics are analytes of concern.